Beautiful Trouble is one of my most dog-eared books!Mary DeMocker, Co-founder and Creative Director of 350 Eugene

 Some session highlights:

-Bernice King, the daughter of Dr. Martin Luther Jr. led a panel discussion on nonviolence in movements; Progressive Caucus Chair Keith Ellison spoke with UCLA professor Kimberle Crenshaw on Intersectionality and media messaging, and protesters disrupted a keynote speaker and candidate for Georgia governor during a keynote before Ben Jealous and Elizabeth Warren took the stage.
+Bernice King, the daughter of Dr. Martin Luther King Jr., led a panel discussion on nonviolence in movements; Progressive Caucus Chair Keith Ellison spoke with University of California, L.A. professor Kimberle Crenshaw on intersectionality and media messaging, and protesters disrupted a keynote speaker and candidate for Georgia governor during a keynote before Ben Jealous and Elizabeth Warren took the stage.

 A poem, based on things heard during various sessions: